 Earth-based Observations

-We are continuing Earth-based observations to characterize the evolution of the spin state on decadal timescales (existence, amplitude, and phase of a free libration; deviation from Cassini state), which can potentially inform us about core-mantle boundary processes and energy dissipation in the interior.
+With Earth-based telescopes, it is possible to measure the spin state of Mercury and to probe the interior of the planet.
+Links and illustrations related to our Science paper can be found here.
+We are continuing Earth-based observations to characterize the evolution of the spin state on decadal timescales (existence, amplitude, and phase of a free libration; deviation from Cassini state), which can potentially inform us about core-mantle boundary processes and energy dissipation in the interior. |

 MESSENGER Observations

+Imaging and topography data reveal extensive scarps (compressional features) across the surface of Mercury.
+The interpretation is that the planet shrunk as it cooled down.
+The timing of these events can inform us about the thermal evolution of the planet.
 Magnetometer data reveal that Mercury has a weak magnetic field.
 There is considerable interest in elucidating the origin of the field.
-If due to a dynamo in a molten core, the field can help place constraints of the sources of energy responsible for convection in the interior.
+If due to a dynamo in a molten core, the field can help place constraints of the sources of energy responsible for convection in the interior. |